-- 3. If yes, are these AI tools different regarding

-- independent law firms;
+3. If yes, are these AI tools different regarding• independent law firms;

-- international law firms; and

-- in-house counsels;
+- international law firms; and - in-house counsels; and what are these differences?

-The main variation between how different actors in Sweden use AI tools is based on their respective capacity in acquiring legal AI services.
-Large international law firms are, as a main rule, the only actors that are able to develop their own legal AI services, and have done so internationally and implemented such services in Sweden as well.
+The main variation between how different actors in Sweden use Al tools is based on their respective capacity in acquiring legal Al services.
+Large international law firms are, as a main rule, the only actors that are able to develop their own legal Al services, and have done so internationally and implemented such services in Sweden as well.